Josefinekihlstrom/LauraDay/TESTING.md

 of 'Draft' and a link to get access to the 'Post Details' page to each post.
 A non-logged-in user or a regular user can also manually type in ``/blog/<blog post name here>`` to get access to the blog post.
 At the moment this bug remains unsolved due to lack of time to fix it.

-7. When on a desktop view, the minus and plus buttons do not work correctly when a user wants to update the quantity of a product.
+7. When on a desktop view, the minus and plus buttons do not work correctly when a user wants to update the quantity of a product on the shopping bag page.
 The range limit is supposed to be between 1-99 but when on desktop view the user can exceed and fall below those limits.
 The problem does not seem to persist when the user uses mobile view.
 At the moment this bug remains unsolved due to lack of time to fix it.